 Sustainability.
 Some, not least me, are wary of free products and lifetime deals.
 Certainly I have no insider knowledge of the company, but no alarm bells have rung with them.
 They seem to be the same small team they were from the beginning.
 Naturally growing from fan recommendations and everything seems transparent with them.
 Perhaps the lifetime deal may not be sustainable for ever, but it seems right for where the competition is right now.

 My guess is the demand to maintain the product is now huge but it has been nice seeing the massive amount of work they have done to produce version 4 recently.
-To me its an indication they are doing well and not going away any time soon.
+To me its a sign they are doing well and not going away any time soon.
 My impression with the other options out there is they either have too many other products on the go or have stagnated a bit.

 Installing plugins.
 Those coming from hosted solution get slightly overwhelmed by the extensions that connect to other WordPress Plugins.
 The MainWP interface even flags this up.

 Personally I still only install the plugins I would anyway.
-But certainly if you want to include for example something like the result of a security scans done on client reports you need MainWP to be connected to a supported WordPress plugin to get that information.
+But if you want to include for example something like the result of a security scans done on client reports you need MainWP to be connected to a supported WordPress plugin to get that information.
 You would need a supported WordPress backup plugin if you want to do that from the Master install.

 None of this bothers me, the information on plugin and theme updates and up-time is more than enough dynamic content for my clients.
 I can write a generic section on security because their site will always have been scanned daily and their site will always be virus free on the report date.

 Chunkiness.
-I have only actually seen one review claim MainWP to be bloated and resource heavy, but I get the sense some feel it might be less efficient.
+I have only seen one review claim MainWP to be bloated and resource heavy, but I get the sense some feel it might be less efficient.
 This is important to me and I monitor these things, but I don’t think it is:

 - Dashboard install.
 This is lightweight I have a few plugins for security and email sending and when in my main dashboard (which is running 12 extensions) I see 64 queries.
 14mb ram use and .03 second load times.